Multicultural Studies (MCS)

 Prerequisite(s): MCS 110 or permission of instructor.

-MCS 280 Directed Study in Multiculturl 1-4 Credits
+MCS 280 Directed Study in Multicultural Studies 1-4 Credits

 An intensive study experience in multicultural studies.
 The student designs and carries out a course of focused study under the supervision of a multicultural studies faculty member.
 The student’s proposed plan of work must be reviewed and approved by the faculty sponsor and by the multicultural studies advisory committee.
 May be repeated once for credit.

-MCS 490 Independent Research and Study 1-4 Credits
+MCS 490 Independent Study: Research and Creative Expression 1-4 Credits

 Individual program of study under close supervision by the instructor, with weekly meetings and reports.
 Topics to be approved by the department.
 Available to seniors who have a minimum of a 3.0 GPA.
 No more than six credits allowed toward graduation.

-MCS 491 Intrnshp in Mult Cultl Studies 1-4 Credits
+MCS 491 Internship in Multicultural Studies 1-4 Credits

 A supervised community service of work experience at an approved site.
 Placements are made in accordance with each student’s particular theme within multicultural studies.
 A minimum of three hours per week on site per credit (39 hours per semester); in addition, students complete readings and reports and meet weekly with the instructor.
 Primarily for multicultural studies minors in their junior or senior year.